sbastrakov/sbastrakov.github.io/README.md

 - **PhD in Theoretical Computer Science** (Russian candidate of science)<br>
 [University of Nizhni Novgorod](http://eng.unn.ru/) - Nizhni Novgorod, Russia _(Sep 2012 - Oct 2016)_
-  - Due to the way PhD studies are (under)financed in Russia, it was done in parallel to the jobs described above
+  - Was done in parallel to the jobs described above (as typical for PhD studies in Russia)
   - My PhD studies dealt with polyhedral computation in general dimension case, namely with incremental algorithms for vertex and facet enumeration to compute dual description of convex polyhedra.
   - Developed a new modification of the double description method combining it with some features of the Quickhull algorithm and obtained complexity bounds for the new algorithm.
   - Proposed an algorithmical improvement to Fourier-Motzkin elimination - a faster way of checking conditions for Chernikov rules / Imbert's acceleration theorems.